GACJ/complib-help/docs/index.md

 # Composition Library Help

-[Composition Library](https://complib.org) is an interactive tool for all change ringers, not just conductors and composers.
-It is intended to act as a comprehensive reference for **methods** and **compositions** and has a number of useful features.
+The [Composition Library](https://complib.org), also known as Complib, is an interactive tool for all change ringers, not just conductors and composers.
+It is intended as a comprehensive reference for **methods** and **compositions** and has a number of useful features.
 For example, you can:

 - [Search](search/basic.md) for existing methods and compositions by **name**, **title**, or a large number of other criteria;
 - Display the [blue line of methods](methods/blueline_options.md) or compositions, as well as other detailed information;